-But the effect of 3D geometry can be much more significant in the other direction.
+However, he effect of 3D geometry can be much more significant in the other direction.
 In 1989 the writer was approached about a problem in the design of the Canyon Nine landfill at Puente Hills in the Los Angeles area.
 Canyon Nine is a "bottleneck canyon" where the mouth of the canyon closes in like the abutments of a dam site.
-Conventional 2D slope stability analyses could not show that the planned landfill sitting on a slippery liner system would be stable even though common-sense argued otherwise.
-The writer then wrote a simple 3D slope stability program using the Method of Columns (analogous to the Method of Slices in 2D) which demonstrated the obvious, namely that if the 3D geometry was taken into account, the landfill would be more than adequately stable.
+Conventional 2D slope stability analyses could not show that the planned landfill sitting on a slippery liner system would meet the normal requirement of a factor of safety of 1.5, even though common-sense argued otherwise.
+The writer then wrote a simple 3D slope stability program using the Method of Columns (analogous to the Method of Slices in 2D) which demonstrated the obvious, namely that if the 3D geometry was considered, the landfill would be more than adequately stable.
+For this problem the 2D factor of safety is 1.22 and the 3D factor of safety is 1.93, an increase of 60 percent!

-That program has now evolved into the next-generation slope stability program TSLOPE, which can be used to perform either 2D or 3D analyses using either the Method of Columns or Spencer's Method.
-The program also has a modern interface which facilitates import of data from other programs and from 3D geological modelling packages.
+That program has now evolved into the next-generation slope stability program TSLOPE, which can be used to perform both 2D and 3D analyses of the same model using either the Method of Columns or Spencer's Method.
+The program also facilitates import of data from other programs.
 While it is particularly applicable to the more efficient design of open pit slopes where detailed 3D geometry is normally available from geologic modelling packages, it is equally applicable to other geotechnical engineering applications.